 Do you grow another type of flowering tree in your garden?
 Tell us about your favorites in the comment section below!

-For more on flowering trees and shrubs, please visit the following articles:
+For more on trees and shrubs, please visit the following articles: